DylanJWan/DH110-DylanWan/README.md

 | 10.Help and Documentation: <br> Extra instruction to complete tasks are found when users need it | Good: some words/phrases within the text are clearly underlined and in blue to indicate that it is a link.
 When pressed a new page with more in depth information pops up. <br> Bad: These links could be listed somewhere else too to make them easier to find | 2 |

+2.
+The Marine Stewardship Council (MSC) is a nonprofit organization that works with fisheries, scientists, and other nonprofits to end overfishing.
+Products in the US and Canada with an MSC label are certified sustainable by the MSC Fisheries Standard and Chain of Custody Standard.
+It also shows you which fisheries are MSC certified and where to buy them in stores.